If there’s one place you’ve heard about in Patagonia, bets are it’s Torres del Paine National Park.

 12. Mirador Británico

-• Length: Add 7 km, and 3 hrs to the Valle Francés hike above
+- Length: Add 7km (4.3 miles), and 3 hrs to the Valle Francés hike above

-• When to do it: This is best hiked in good weather because you won’t be able to see the glaciers above or the amphitheatre of mountains at Mirador Británico if it’s too cloudy.
+- When to do it: This is best hiked in good weather because you won’t be able to see the glaciers above or the amphitheater of mountains at Mirador Británico if it’s too cloudy.

 One of the park’s most spectacular (and underrated viewpoints!) is the Mirador Británico (Británico Lookout).
 A carpet of lush lenga forest leads to a ring of toothy granite peaks, which include the backs of the three-horned Cuernos del Paine.
 It’s one of the park’s most stunning viewpoints— although only when the sky is clear.